KnightNiwrem/grammy-sep-template/README.md

 const bot = new Bot("YOUR_BOT_TOKEN");

-// Install the vault plugin
+// Install the vault plugin with a storage adapter bot.use(vault({
-bot.use(vault({
   storage: new MemorySessionStorage<VaultData>(),
 }));

-// Save text to vault
-bot.command("save", (ctx) => {
+// Example: Save text to the vault bot.command("save", (ctx) => {
   const text = ctx.match;
-  if (!text) return ctx.reply("Provide text to save!");
+  if (!text) return ctx.reply("Please provide text to save.");

   ctx.vault.entries.push({
     id: crypto.randomUUID(),